datashaman/php-silex-boilerplate/README.md

     make install

-To run a simple development server:
+To run a simple development server (assuming you have PHP 5.4+):

     make serve